GW Veterans Executive Board

 Yannick Baptiste, Alumni Relations Coordinator

-Yannick is a U.S. Army Veteran and an Explosive Ordnance Disposal (EOD) Technician from Los Angeles, CA. He has served as a Team Leader, NCOIC of Training, NCOIC of Operations, Platoon Sergeant.
-In addition, he held a position as a consultant working with the Department of State, United States Secret Service, and various NATO countries throughout the European Command (EUCOM).
+While on active duty, he held positions working with the Department of State, United States Secret Service, and various NATO countries throughout the European Command (EUCOM) holding the roles of Training NCOIC, Operations NCOIC, and Platoon Sergeant.
 In August of 2013, Yannick left active duty, joined the Army Reserve, enrolled at GW, and moved to DC after living in Europe for three years.
-Starting in his first semester, Yannick relied on GW Vets to meet peers in the DC area, played on the softball team, helped tutor other members, and coordinated events prior to joining the Executive Board.
+In his transition, Yannick relied on GW Vets to meet peers in the DC area, played on the GW Vets softball team, helped tutor other members, and coordinated events prior to joining the Executive Board.
+He also worked for the Office of Military and Veteran Student Services assisting students with their benefit questions and led the Transition Assistance Guidance and Support (TAGS) program.

-In his junior year, Yannick became the President for GW Veterans, where he expanded the budget, increased membership by 33%, started an affinity group on LinkedIn, oversaw new logo branding, coordinated and/or executed 55+ events, and developed the GWVeterans.com website, adding a roommate finder and an online merchandise store in addition to other features.
-As President, he spearheaded the Military Resource Center Initiative, involving multiple organizations and university administrators in an effort to place a centralized and dedicated space on the GW campus for VALOR students.
-Yannick is also the first President to be elected to his position for two consecutive terms.
+In his junior year, Yannick became the President of GW Veterans holding the position for two consecutive terms.
+During his tenure, he expanded the operating budget, increased membership by 300%, started an affinity group on LinkedIn, oversaw new logo branding, coordinated and/or executed 120+ events, initiated various fundraising efforts, and developed the GWVeterans.com website including the addition of a roommate finder and an online merchandise store.
+Upon taking the position, he spearheaded the Military Resource Center Initiative in an effort to place a centralized and dedicated space on the GW campus for VALOR students.
+His efforts led to the creation of the GW Military Community Center (MCC) located at 2035 F St. NW.
+Yannick finished his term furnishing and renovating the MCC by raising $9,500 through the Colonial Crowdfunding program and private donations.

-As Alumni Relations Coordinator, Yannick is responsible for connecting with graduates of The George Washington University who are interested in continuing their involvement and passing on their experience and success to the next generation of GW.
+As Alumni Relations Coordinator, Yannick is responsible for connecting with graduates of The George Washington University who are interested in continuing their involvement and passing on their experience to the next generation of GW just as he continues to advise the GW Vets Executive Board.

 Tommy Elms, Director of Strategic Engagement